ozgur-can/todolist-app-reactjs-redux-dotnet/readme.txt

 -Instructions-

-1- After entering TaskApi folder, open TaskApi.sln with visual studio, and start it by clicking IISExpress button on top 2- For react-side, enter client folder, execute npm i && npm start with cmd/console 3- Database is already set and at App_Data folder and no need to change the connection string 4- Use the app with http://localhost:3000/d-m-yyyy
+1- After entering TaskApi folder, open TaskApi.sln with visual studio, and start it by clicking IISExpress button on top 2- When start the server first time, it may give nuget package is not installed error, then delete the bin folder just created, it will install the packages automaticly
+3- For react-side, enter client folder, execute npm i && npm start with cmd/console 4- Database is already set and at App_Data folder and no need to change the connection string 5- Use the app with http://localhost:3000/d-m-yyyy